 The ancient Greek philosopher, Aristotle, taught that courage was a core virtue because it enabled all the rest.
 When you flex your courage muscles, you are better able to take ownership and make wise decisions, suggest innovative solutions to tricky problems and foster productive relationships.

-What might change if you and your colleagues move into the rest of this year with courage?
+What might change if you and your colleagues move into the rest of this year with greater courage?

 Participants will leave this Courage workshop with: